eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ### 1.3 Document Structure

+The document is structured as follows

+	- Chapter 2 presents the legal requirements for functionality related to pseudonyms.

+	- Chapter 3 elaborates on two identified use cases for pseudonyms as well as lists open questions related to these use cases.

+	- Chapter 4 presents the technical approach to pseudonyms.

+	- Chapter 5 relates the topic to other broader topics being discussed and previous identified risks.

+	- Chapter 6 the additions and changes that will be made to the ARF as a result of discussing this topic with Member States.

 ## 2 Legal Requirements for Pseudonyms

 There are two legal texts that impose direct requirements on the pseudonym functionality of the EUDIWs: [CIR.2024.2979] and [eiDAS 2.0].